MSEDUChina/Minecraft/README.md

 # Minecraft
-Collection of MEE course in Chinese
+Repository of MEE course in Chinese